unicef/rhizome/docs/spec.rst

    - Application Must be a Single Page HTML App.
    - All references to vue must be removed.
    - Remove all dependencies on Django Templates with the exception of Login and Admin pages ( and the one .html file needed to run our javascript).
-   - The data acess layer was very poorly designed and thoguht through, and i've already done alot to help this, but there is alot more to do.   see more in the [LINK ME] application overview.
+   - The data acess layer was very poorly designed and though, and i've already done alot to help this, but there is alot more to do.   see more in the [LINK ME] application overview.

 Application Overview
 ~~~~~~~~~~~~~~~~~~~~

 The current application has the idea of a "dashboard" but also have.
-These dashboards are effective because they allow the user to filter their experience based on
+These dashboards are effective because they allow the user to filter their experience based on who they are and what they need to see.
+This big difference between the current set up and what we need in the next weeks is that from a technical perspective **everything is a dashboard**.
+The dashboard is the entry point for everything in the application and depending on the URL, we will render subcomponents as necessary.

+The layout of the .js should be as follows:

+webapp
+  > src
+     > component

 Navigation